This post includes affiliate links.

 So, I came up with a quick but very secure way of weaving in the ends.
 It does not take too long but also does not come undone.
 In the years that I have been crocheting, I have never had issues with my ends showing up again or my projects coming undone.

 And on top of that, you won’t even see where the ends are woven in.
 The looks seamless and just simply perfect.

 Leave your frustrations behind and finally learn how to weave in your ends perfectly.
 I will teach you 2 ways to do that.
 One way is a shorter version but very effectively, and the other way takes a bit longer but can actually be a bit more sturdy and stronger than the first.

 I prefer using the shorter version most of the time.
 But I will always use the longer version for thicker yarn or projects where there are many gaps and holes due to the stitches used that make the project lacy.

-So, let’s get your finished projects that needs its ends to be woven in.
-Also grab a tapestry needle and a pair of scissors.
+So, let’s get your finished projects that need their ends to be woven in.
+Also, grab a tapestry needle and a pair of scissors.
 Let’s get started.

 First, thread your end through your tapestry needle and then weave in your ends through the tight tunnel that is created when you crocheted your stitches.
 Next, move over the tapestry needle just a little bit and then weave the end the same way back.

 You are still not finished yet.
 Now, move over one row down and repeat the same process.
 After you finished you have a zig-zag of a woven end that you can’t see.
 Now be sure to not pull your ends a lot when creating the zig-zag.
 However, after you finished weaving it in, just pull a bit more than normal and cut your yarn.
 You should now have your ends woven in and can’t see them.

 How to tie in crochet ends